rob-myers/rob-myers.github.io/articles/tech1.md

 As another example, showing additional search results amounts to a single mutation.
 -->

+When React renders a component, it invokes the respective function.
+The return value of the function is a JavaScript representation of a DOM subtree.
+The latter subtree is usually referred to as "Virtual DOM".
-When React renders a component, it computes a rooted subtree of the virtual DOM, compares the previous one, and patches the DOM.
+React compares this value to the previous one, and patches the DOM accordingly.
 If many components change in a small amount of time, [some renders are automatically avoided](https://github.com/preactjs/preact/blob/ebd87f3005d9558bfd3c5f38e0496a5d19553441/src/component.js#L221 "@new-tab") via the ancestral relationship.
-Developers can also avoid recreating an entire rooted subtree using [`React.memo`](https://github.com/preactjs/preact/blob/master/compat/src/memo.js "@new-tab").
+Developers can also avoid recreating a particular rooted subtree using [`React.memo`](https://github.com/preactjs/preact/blob/master/compat/src/memo.js "@new-tab").
 But for many websites, the virtual DOM manipulations are neither too large nor too frequent, and React developers may simply ignore their overhead.

 However, we are making a realtime video game.
-We want to control the rendering as much as possible, to ensure good performance and aid debugging e.g. when many objects are onscreen.
+We want to control the rendering as much as possible, to ensure good performance and aid debugging.
 If we allowed React (actually, Preact) to render in response to user interaction, we'd lose this control.
 Take another look at _panzoom/PanZoom.jsx_.